-This image is created from time-lapse photographs of pink and red peonies made over a period of 81 hours as they flowered.
+This Botanical Optical image is created from a single photograph selected from hundreds of time-lapse photographs of pink and red peonies made over a period of 81 hours as they flowered.

 Archival pigment print on smooth light gloss Canson Baryta 310gsm art paper.